 - There is no standardization in the equity options markets around dividend modeling, borrow costs, or vol curves and their calibration. - No borrow or vol curves are publicly available, historical or live, free or for purchase! - No vol curves in the public domain can fit liquid names like SPY and AAPL.
-(Some believe they can only be fit non-parametrically...) - This lack of transparency hinders the wider use of options and the efficient transfer of vol information across related products. - Equity options are due for some major "RND": Rationalization, Normalization and Democratization! - Hopefully can achieve same as in transition from old to new VIX: A healthier market, larger volumes, esp. from smaller players. - Want to help?
+(Some believe they can only be fit non-parametrically...) - Superior modeling and numerical expertise are still crucial for fast and robust real-time options valuation. - Lack of transparency hinders the wider use of options and the efficient transfer of vol information across related products. - Equity options are due for some major "RND": Rationalization, Normalization and Democratization! - Hopefully can achieve same as in transition from old to new VIX: A healthier market, larger volumes, esp. from smaller players. - Want to help?
 Stay tuned!